Hyperwindmill/query-morph/README.md

 A high-performance, isomorphic Query-to-Code engine.
 It provides the **Morph Query Language** (MQL) to transform structural data (JSON, XML, or Objects) by compiling queries into specialized, pure JavaScript functions.

+## Current status

+Please note that this project is in a very early stage and is not ready for production use.
+It is currently under active development and subject to change.

 ## Key Features

 - 🚀 **Performance**: Compiles DSL to native JS for maximum execution speed.